 - Percussion - The performer will be expected to play one (1) selection on two different percussion instruments of a high school All-State level.

-The music scholarship audition process has passed for incoming students for Fall 2014.
-We will open up the audition application form for Fall 2015 applicants after August 1, 2014.
-If you have any questions about the audition process, please contact Susanna Brown, Admissions Counselor and Fine Arts Liaison, at email@example.com or (706) 238-7923.
+Music auditions for incoming Fall 2015 students are closed.
+The music audition application will be available for Fall 2016 students in early Fall.
+If you have any questions about the audition process, please contact Susanna Brown, Assistant Director of Admission and Fine and Performing Arts Liaison, at email@example.com or (706) 238-7923.